ZeroGDesign/docs/docs/pages/manual/howto_print_abs.md

 We find that parts printed in ABS+ are **weaker in layer adhesion** compared to non ABS+ filaments.
 Although easier to print, they're **easier to break**.
 <br>We're aware that not every blend of ABS+ is equal, however it's what we found with the ABS+ we tested.

+### I am looking for a calibration print
+Check it out now!
+You can find it [here](https://www.printables.com/model/369447-zerog-abs-callibration-print).
+This test print will assist you in determining the proper fitment of dowel pins, heatsets, and bolts, as well as testing the bridging and overhangs.
+The printable page's description will provide you with the necessary settings to use.

 ### My print broke, oh no!
 Great!
 Lets use this moment to check your layer adheasion.
 We mostly use our Steppers mounts or X Joints to check the adheasion.